carvedkarma/Konvoy/replit.md

 ### Role & Permission System
 - **System Roles**: User, Moderator, Owner (built-in)
 - **Custom Roles**: Created by owners with specific permissions
+- **Multi-Role Support**: Users can have multiple roles assigned via `user_roles` association table
+- **Permission Aggregation**: Permissions are combined from all assigned roles (if any role grants a permission, user has it)
 - **Permissions**:
   - `can_change_location`: Access to location change feature
   - `can_fetch_ride`: Access to fetch ride feature